Use the Tanzu Mission Control CLI to attach a cluster running on a network that is protected by a proxy server.

-To attach a cluster that is running behind a proxy server, you must use the Tanzu Mission Control CLI.
+To attach a cluster that is running behind a proxy server, you can use the Tanzu Mission Control CLI.
 The

-tmc cluster attach command in this procedure generates a YAML manifest that you can run on your cluster to attach it to your Tanzu Mission Control organization.
+tmc cluster attach command in this procedure generates a YAML manifest and runs it on your cluster to attach it to your Tanzu Mission Control organization.

 This procedure is only necessary if your cluster is running behind a proxy server.
 If your cluster is not behind a proxy server, you can attach it as described in Attach a Cluster.

-- Make sure you have already created the cluster group in which you want to attach the cluster.
+- To attach a cluster, you must be associated with the clustergroup.edit role on the cluster group in which you want to attach the cluster.

 - On the cluster, you must have admin permissions to install and run the cluster agent extensions.